bopped/Adidas-Account-Creator/README.md

 - ?????
 - profit.
 --------------------------------------------------------------------
 3. Troubleshooting.
-DM me, willing to help you.
+DM me ONLY after you have read the README!
+I WILL NOT HELP YOU IF YOU DIDN'T.
 --------------------------------------------------------------------
 4. Feel free to study, revise mine.
 It's open source for a reason.
 --------------------------------------------------------------------